eagle9/palgo/subsets-ii/README.md

-18. Subsets II
+90. Subsets II
-Description
+Medium
 Given a collection of integers that might contain duplicates, nums, return all possible subsets (the power set).

-Each element in a subset must be in non-descending order.
-The ordering between two subsets is free.
-The solution set must not contain duplicate subsets.
+Note: The solution set must not contain duplicate subsets.

-Example
+Example:

 Input: [1,2,2]
 Output:
 [
   [2],
   [1],